2026 Recipients and Finalists

 Cameron Reid is a first-year journalism major at the University of Connecticut, and she is developing her skills in investigative reporting, media ethics, and social advocacy.
 She has been actively involved in the Leadership House Learning Community and HuskyTHON, using her leadership skills to foster connections and support meaningful causes.
 Through her future work in media and social impact initiatives, Cameron hopes to amplify important stories and create positive change.
 She is dedicated to growing as a leader and making a lasting impact through her writing, social media, and campus involvement.

-Learning Community Leadership Award
+Learning Community Emerging Leaders Award

 Matthew B. Schechter Scholarship